 So what was I going to do?
 I was purging students.
 I had limited funds to invest in marketing.
 I had no choice but to get creative and try something different, something radical.

 Rock Band for ages 4-7.
 The cost to enroll $0.00.

 For a few months my new rock band class, Kidzrock, was free to attend.
 It gave me the freedom to create, change, invent, and re-do each week.
 I finally figured it.
 I developed the most insanely simple musical systems so that a 4 year could walk right into band practice and play along with the band…and never have to pick an instrument at home.
 I figured out a way to make playing an instrument so accessible that any kid can play in the band.

-Over the course of the next few months I created a basic blueprint of a curriculum.
-I made $30,000 in revenue my first year with Kidzrock.
+Over the course of the next few months, I created a basic blueprint of a curriculum.
+I made $30,000 in revenue in my first year with Kidzrock.
 A year later I launched Jr. Rockerz for older kids (7-11).
 Kidzrock and Jr Rockerz saved my music school.
 Imagine how these programs can help you!

 Dave Simon founded and operated Dave Simon’s Rock School from 2003-2019.
 It was apparent to him early on that ensemble programming not only meant greater profit margins for his business but made for an attractive offering to kids.
 He developed band programs for kids as young as 4 that taught them how to play their instrument in an ensemble positioning private lessons for students that wanted to greater develop and hone their musical schools.
 He began licensing his band programs Kidzrock, Piano Jam, and Jr. Rockerz allowing studios around the world to see significant gains in not only profits but in student retention.
 Dave is also the host of the podcast Music Lessons and Marketing that discusses marketing strategies and tactics for music studio owners.